 During the tour of the Museum of Texas Handmade Furniture, you’ll get to know the artistic beauty of handcrafted Biedermeier furniture as constructed by German cabinet makers who settled in New Braunfels many moons ago.
 Tours also include a brief history of the house and its surroundings.
 The museum sits on a beautifully wooded 11 acres in historic New Braunfels.

-4. Shop In Gruene
+4. Downtown Gruene

 Gruene (pronounced “green”) is every bit worth a visit.
 And, if you didn’t know (I didn’t), Gruene is actually a part of New Braunfels and not a city itself.
 I’ve been to Gruene a few times and never knew there was no such place as Gruene, Texas.
 It’s such a relaxed, quaint small “town” with lots to offer, such as antique shopping, lovely indoor and outdoor dining, Gruene Hall (a famous dance hall where George Strait first played), beautiful potted flowers, ice cream shops, parks, and more.